remotivelabs/remotivelabs-protopie/README.md

     --config samples/instrument-cluster-config.json
 ```

+If you get this error you are using node < 18.3 so please update to a newer version.

+    TypeError: parseArgs is not a function

 ### Play the recording

 Once the bridge-app is running you can "play" the recording from the RemotiveBrokerApp.